rogerboesch/pitrex-chess/README.md

 This is work in progress version of **Chess for the PiTrex**.

 Build:
-- Install the PiTrex repo on your PiTrex (more info see here: http://classicscoder.com/pitrex/)
+- Install the PiTrex repo on your PiTrex (for more infos see here: http://classicscoder.com/pitrex/)
 - Build by enter  ``make``
 - Run with ``sudo ./chess``